alikri/nodejs2023Q2-service/README.md

 to open swagger follow the link:  [http://localhost:4000/doc/](http://localhost:4000/doc/)

-to check for lint errors, run:
+to check for lint errors:
 ```
 npm run lint
 ```